 Escape from Belize City

-Belize was my first foray in Central America, and after a month of travel in North America it was good to be back in the tropics.
+Belize was my first foray in Central America, and after a month of travel in North America it was good to be back in the tropics and visiting a new country.
 To get to Caye Caulker I had to go via Belize City.

 Everyone I’ve meet who has ever been to Belize City told me not to go to Belize City.
 That is the worst thing you can tell me, as I am strangely compelled to go to cities that people tell me not to go to.
 I have been to a number of places that I have liked that people have told me I wouldn’t like, and not just out of spite.
 Belize City wasn’t one of those, and I will have to blog about it another time.

 A water taxi from Belize City takes about an hour, and I could tell as soon as I arrived that I would like this place.

 I didn’t book accommodation before I arrived as I found that the cheaper places aren’t online ad after a short walk I found a decent enough room for $25USD per night.